HowieJM/crc-scenic/scripts/02_scenic_multirun/README.md

    - Jupyter tunnel note: `scripts/01_loom_prep/03_jupyter_tunnel.md`

-## Set up environment (on the Virtual Machine, Work Station or equivalent)
+## Set up environment (on the Virtual Machine, Workstation or equivalent)

 1) Create/activate a conda env (you can reuse any sensible env)
 ```bash